EthACKdotOrg/nexus4-iptables/README.md

 and Orbot managing your firewall… The latter flushes all the rules you may have set in AFWall.
 This, of course, is bad ;).

-But maybe the solution will be on AFWall level: a small issue has been opened: [ukanth/afwall#288](https://github.com/ukanth/afwall/issues/288)

 ## What does this bundle?
 First, it will ensure your phone doesn't have any network at boot time.
 This is the part in "userinit.sh", setting INPUT, OUTPUT and FORWARD chains policy to "DROP", and flushing all what may have been added.